Person badly injured in Hamilton assault

-Emergency services are attending a incident in Hamilton where a person is believed to have been seriously injured.
+Emergency services are attending an incident in Hamilton where a person is believed to have been seriously injured.

-Police were called to Slim St in Bader Hamilton just before 6pm to reports of a grievous asst.
+Police were called to Slim St in Bader Hamilton just before 6pm to reports of a grievous assault.
+A spokesperson said the situation was evolving and they do not have any details on injuries as yet.

+A St John ambulance spokesperson said two ambulances were sent the scene after receiving a report of the assault at 5.44pm.
+The number of people injured could not be verified.

-The Herald understands at least one person has been seriously injured.
+However, the Herald understands at least one person has been seriously injured.

+One resident on Slim St said there was a lot of flashing lights near the Bader St shopping strip end of the street.

+"I didn't hear anything though earlier tonight.
+The streets always extremely quiet," he said.

-It comes after a violent 24 hours in Auckland.
+The incident comes after a violent 24 hours in Auckland.

 This morning a man was seriously injured after being stabbed in a downtown carpark.